Avoid these at-home coffee mistakes

 Coffee grind-size is one of the biggest variables in making a good cup of coffee.
-We know it may sound like a lot of money but spending $140 on a burr girder (we recommend Baratza Encore) is worth every penny.
-Many people spend a lot more for other appliances that they infrequently use.
+We know it may sound like a lot of money but spending around $150 on a burr girder (we recommend Baratza Encore) is worth every penny.
+Many people spend a lot more on other appliances that they infrequently use.
 However, a quality burr grinder is something you will be using every day.

 3. How much ground coffee do I need when I brew coffee?

 When measuring coffee we recommend using a digital scale instead of using a scoop and eyeballing it.
 Start with a 1:15 coffee-to-water ratio when brewing pour-over coffee.
 So for every 1 gram of coffee, add 15 grams of water.
 For example V60 pour-over - 25g of coffee with 375g of hot water over 2.5-3 minutes.

 4. Does pre-infusion matter?
 And what is it?